Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Simulation Study

-Given the excellent performance in the outlier-resistant clustering of RTLP and the stable running time regardless of the corruption by outliers and the influence of irregular time grids, we highly recommend RTLP as an outlier-resistant clustering method for multivariate functional data when the average $p_{curve}$ is not very high.
+Given the excellent performance of RTLP in the outlier-resistant clustering and outlier detection, and stable running time regardless of outlier settings and irregular time settings (running time is negatively proportional to $p_{curve}$), RTLP is highly recommended as an outlier-resistant clustering method for multivariate functional data when the average $p_{curve}$ is small to moderate.
 Furthermore, RTLP can effectively block outliers in the primary clusters if there are concerns about outliers.